Accurate and Efficient Low-Rank Model Merging in Core Space: The Core Space Merging Framework

-suggesting that, under aligned bases, the sum of low-rank updates (\ie, Task Arithmetic~\cite{ilharco2023task}) can be approximated by merging the corresponding core matrices -- reducing the merging problem to operations in a much smaller $r \times r$ space.
-However, task-specific bases are misaligned in practice, making it impossible to directly compare or merge task-specific core matrices as in~\cref{eq:naive-merge}.
-Therefore, we aim to find a shared basis that can represent all tasks without loss of information.
+\tit{Projecting into the Core Space.} In practice, task-specific bases are not aligned, making direct merging of core matrices as in~\cref{eq:naive-merge} infeasible.
+Therefore, we aim to find a shared basis that can represent all tasks without loss of information and that enables merging to be performed in a reduced space compared to the full space $\Delta W^{(t)}$.
 Intuitively, such a shared basis should span the subspace formed by the union of the individual task subspaces.